Tankless vs. Traditional Water Heaters: How to Choose the Right System

 Traditional Water Heaters

-• Require floor space
+• Require dedicated floor space

 • Limited placement flexibility